- the technology behind the revolution

 Nickel Metal Hydride cells (NiMH) have 3 or 4 times the capacity of an equivalent-sized NiCD and are commonly used in electric rc models, both in the model itself and in the transmitter.
 NiMH cells don't suffer from the so-called memory effect that NiCDs do and so can be charged regardless of their present charge level, whereas nicads should always be fully discharged before being recharged to prevent cell damage.

 The disadvantage with NiMH cells is that they do have a relatively high self-discharge rate when they're not being used.
 For this reason it's always a very good idea to charge them before heading out to the field, as they will more than likely need 'topping up'.

-Having said that, there are newer NiMH cells available that do hold their charge very well (over several months), the Sanyo Eneloop cells being a top example.
+Having said that, there are newer NiMH cells available that do hold their charge very well (over several months), the Eneloop cells being a top example.
 These are excellent cells to have in your radio control system and I personally can recommend them.

 The lithium-ion polymer battery packs (aka Li-Po, lipo or lipoly) are a more recent major development in rechargeable cell technology and these alone have drastically transformed the face of electric rc flight.
 They have a very high capacity relative to their size and weight, and deliver much longer run times and higher power than NiMH or NiCD packs.
-In the relatively short time that Li-Po packs have been around, they've quickly become the first choice for rc pilots the world over.
+In the relatively short time that Li-Po packs have been around, they've quickly become the standard choice for rc pilots the world over.